docbender/Onkyo-RI/README.md

 # Onkyo-RI
-Control Onkyo devices through Remote Interactive port
+Control Onkyo devices is possible among others through Remote Interactive port.
+This port is normally used for direct communication between two Onkyo devices (ex. receiver and CD player).
+But why not turn on the receiver automatically when you start your own player?

 ## Connection
 To connect to the RI port is used 3.5mm mono jack.
 Data are sent via TTL logic.